roobenweb/roobenweb/_posts/figma/2024-02-09-honda-importer.markdown

 One of the reasons Kei trucks are becoming so popular in rural communities is because a lot of them have 4 wheel drive or 4WD.
 Most cars and trucks are 2 wheel drive or 2WD.
 4WD vehicles are known for having an easier time maneuvering through rugged.

 The other reasons for their surge in popularity is their low cost of maintenance.
-Kei cars and trucks are generally known for being inexpensive.
 Their miniature size makes both parts and repair inexpensive.

 I've noticed a lot of people buying these and figured that using a Kei Truck would be fitting for this type of business and design.